Naveen-7000/Sociopedia/README.md

 #**Note** : You have to create .env file in root of project and then add **BASE_URL** constant and place the **Sociopedia - Backend** url eg. localhost:3000.

+#First run the backend and then place the local server url into frontend according to above instruction.

                                                               **Above is mandatory **

 #Prerequisites